-Fin-tastic Toddler Fishing Game, Craft + Science Experiment
+Fin-tastic DIY Toddler Fishing Game: Craft + Science Experiment

 Does your toddler love fish and want to go fishing?
-Maybe you can’t wait to pass on your love of fishing or maybe you don’t want to touch a worm or other bait!
-This toddler fishing game is a simple magnet fishing game to make and the perfect solution for both!
+Maybe you can’t wait to pass on your own love of fishing or maybe you have no clue and don’t want to touch a worm!
+Either way, this toddler fishing game is a simple magnet fishing game to make and the perfect solution for both problems!

 Ready for fishing anytime, in any weather – even winter ice fishing?
 Read on and be sure to check out the 10 ways to play this easy DIY magnet fishing game!

 **This post contains affiliate links meaning at no cost to you I earn from purchases made through the links.
 As an Amazon Associate I earn through qualifying purchases.
-Read my full disclosure here.
-Thanks for your support!**
+Read my full disclosure. **